cairn-monnaie/cel/README.md

      * Click save

  29. **Save the configuration into a backup file**

      As you experienced, configuring a Cyclos instance is a really long process, and there are even much more functionalities that are not dealt with in the scope of this application.
 For this reason, having a backup sql file with the configuration saved is necessary.
      * To do so, type the following command :
-     > sudo docker exec -i -u postgres cyclos-db pg_dump cyclos > cyclos-dump.sql
+     `docker exec -i -u postgres cyclos-db pg_dump cyclos > cyclos-dump.sql`

      This way, if you have another instance of Cyclos to configure, you may just restore it using this backup file (see here for details https://hub.docker.com/r/cyclos/cyclos/)

 ## Install symfony project
- `composer install`
+ * `composer install`

- * creer un utilisateur symfony dédié
+ * **Provide global parameters**
   During this step, you will provide some global parameters that the application needs.
+Be careful, you will need data provided during cyclos installation steps
- Be careful, you will need data provided during cyclos installation steps `sudo php $PATH/composer.phar update`
+ `sudo php $PATH/composer.phar update`
      * cyclos_group_pros: **_$network-group-members_** (step 23)
      * cyclos_group_network_admins: **_$network-group-admins_** (step 19)